-Carmel-by-the-Sea is not only a beautiful seaside town, but a little culinary treasure that now ranges from French bistros to Oaxacan mezcal bars to local and seasonal California cuisine.
+Carmel-by-the-Sea is not only a beautiful seaside town, but a little culinary treasure with dining that now ranges from French bistros to Oaxacan mezcal bars to local and seasonal California cuisine.

 Best Carmel Restaurants